-This is always a smart choice to carry a global SIM card with you for several reasons:
+This is always a smart choice to carry an international SIM card with you for several reasons:

-- As a rule, global data SIM cards are prepaid.
+- As a rule, international data SIM cards are prepaid.
 This means that you get a certain amount of data “out-of-the-box”.
-For example, Global Prepaid Mobile Data SIM from Keepgo is delivered with 1GB of global data that remain valid for 1 year since its activation and provides you with the whole year of data use (provided that you refill your balance at least once a year).
+For example, Keepgo international sim card for travel is delivered with 1GB of global data that remain valid for 1 year since its activation and provides you with the whole year of data use (provided that you refill your balance at least once a year).

 - You are not bound to a monthly contract.
 You will always have your smartphone connected to the Internet as long as you have valid data on your balance.

-- And finally, the major reason why travelers give preference to a global SIM card is their cost-effectiveness.
+- And finally, the major reason why travelers give preference to an international SIM card is their cost-effectiveness.
 Using a global data SIM card, you can save up to 70-80% compared to the roaming fees you will pay your local mobile phone provider.
 This is because a global SIM card is programmed to work with multiple network providers worldwide.

 - Also, buying a local SIM card at the airport is not a good option.
 You will be charged twice or three times more compared to purchasing a local SIM card in any other location, like an official reseller.